influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/_index.md

 ---
 title: Tools for monitoring the InfluxData Platform (TICK stack)
-description: Use the "_internal" measurements, SHOW DIAGNOSTICS, and SHOW STATS to monitor your InfluxData Platform.
+description: Use the "internal" measurements, SHOW DIAGNOSTICS, and SHOW STATS to monitor your InfluxData Platform.
 menu:
   platform:
     name: Tools for monitoring InfluxDB
-    parent: Monitoring the InfluxData Platform
+    parent: monitor-platform
-    weight: 40
+    weight: 2
 ---

 The following tools are available to help monitor and troubleshoot the InfluxData platform.